-The snow depth comparison of this work used in-situ point observations and aerial spatial measurements.
+- 325 The snow depth comparison of this work used in-situ point observations and aerial spatial measurements.
 Both sources had no consistent agreement, with the spatial measurements tending to be lower than the point data.
 This underestimation has been shown to exist when comparing point data to spatial averages of snow depth from lidar (Trujillo and Lehning, 2015).
 Similarly, in-situ snow depth estimates from point observation stations, such as SNOTEL, are known to only represent a small surrounding footprint because of the large heterogeneity of snow depth in alpine environments (Molotch and Bales, 2005).
-This limitation, in part, can explain the higher spread of the iSnobal snow depths to the SNOTEL stations, as the values represent a larger area around them (Figure 3).
+This limitation, in part, can - 330 explain the higher spread of the iSnobal snow depths to the SNOTEL stations, as the values represent a larger area around them (Figure 3).
 The strength of SNOTEL station data is as long-term historical records, from which index methods could be developed and help understand changes over long timeframes (Harpold et al., 2012; Musselman et al., 2021; Trujillo and Molotch, 2014).
 In the case of this work, it was the only source available to allow a model performance assessment over multiple years.
-The results from the SNOTEL comparison gave confidence that the HRRR forcing inputs provided a quality long-term input source, in terms of capturing peak snow depth, for a watershed with only sparse in-situ meteorological observations across different snow seasons.
+The results from the SNOTEL comparison gave confidence that the HRRR forcing inputs provided a quality long-term input source, in terms - 335 of capturing peak snow depth, for a watershed with only sparse in-situ meteorological observations across different snow seasons.
 The addition of aerial observations, such as ASO, has improved the ability to retrieve snow depth over large areas and supplies valuable validation data used in many studies (Brandt et al., 2020; Hedrick et al., 2018; McGrath et al., 2019).
 In this work, the ASO maps enabled a spatial comparison that was impossible in the past.
-The comparison identified differences in snow depth at high elevations and across aspects that are not possible with SNOTEL stations, which are generally located in relatively flat middle and lower elevations (e.g., below 3261 m in ERW).
-Additionally, the snow depth disagreements between measured ASO and SNOTEL highlighted that SNOTEL observations could not represent snow conditions at 50 m model output resolutions either, and caution is urged when using SNOTEL snow depth data as 'truth' for spatially distributed models.
+The comparison identified differences in snow depth at high elevations and across aspects that are not possible with SNOTEL stations, which are generally located in relatively flat middle - 340 and lower elevations (e.g., below 3261 m in ERW).
+Additionally, the snow depth disagreements between measured ASO and

+SNOTEL highlighted that SNOTEL observations could not represent snow conditions at 50 m model output resolutions either, and caution is urged when using SNOTEL snow depth data as 'truth' for spatially distributed models.
 Likewise, the inconsistent comparison results to SNOTEL showed that coarser aerial product resolutions should also not be treated as truth, and snow depths can vary within short distances due to the high spatial variability of mountain terrain.

-6.3 Physically Based Models
+345 6.3 Physically Based Models

-Accurately simulating the seasonal snow accumulation and depletion across multiple years and different topographic regions through a single model is still an unsolved challenge.
-However, physically based models are better suited to fulfill this need when compared to temperature index-based models.
-Existing studies using long-term records of SNOTEL measurements have identified a need for physically based modeling approaches as they can better show the impacts on water supply from current and projected climatological changes (Harpold et al., 2012; Musselman et al., 2021; Trujillo and Molotch, 2014).
-Physically based models are capable of accounting for scenarios such as shifting snowmelt rates (Musselman et al., 2017), changes to the length of snow accumulation and melt season (Trujillo and Molotch, 2014), accelerated melt due to darker snow (Skiles et al., 2018), and rain on snow events (Marks et al., 1998).
+Existing studies using long-term records of SNOTEL measurements have identified a need for physically based modeling approaches (Harpold et al., 2012; Musselman et al., 2021; Trujillo and Molotch, 2014) as they better show the impact of the current and improve the projection of the future changes to the water supply.
+Physically based models are capable of accounting for scenarios such as shifting snowmelt rates (Musselman et al., 2017), changes to the length of snow accumulation and melt season